 - Has it happened here before, perhaps routinely?

 Those systems or procedures coming out as HIGH RISK would then be typically audited perhaps several times a year.

 5. Internal audits must be sufficiently detailed exploring and recording areas of compliance as well as noncompliance.
 The point of recording compliance is that it is encouraging!
 Encouraging to you and your staff, the auditees and to the board that the investment made to secure food and product safety are paying off and that customers are happy!
 Noncompliance can then be dealt with, the most serious being prioritised first of course!
-Noncompliance can, if so wished, be categorised, perhaps in the manner of the BRC Standards – critical, major or minor.
+Noncompliance can, if so wished, be categorised, perhaps in the manner of the BRCGS Standards – critical, major or minor.
 Or use a colour coded system perhaps – we’ve seen that sort of system used at Waitrose (Logistics) and it’s very effective.
 Noncompliance MUST always be recorded with corrective action required, agreed timescale for completion and agreed responsibilities.

 6. Internal audits must be reviewed.
-Regular review of internal audit activity, perhaps at senior management meetings like the annual management review required by all of the BRC Standards and similar GFSI benchmarked standards, is the means by which we can assess:-
+Regular review of internal audit activity, perhaps at senior management meetings like the annual management review required by all of the BRCGS Standards and similar GFSI benchmarked standards, is the means by which we can assess:-

 - Were all internal audits completed to timescale, according to schedule